Who are they?

 Tel 0208 874 0233

-We have met with Harrison Allen’s staff.
+We have met with HA Tutors staff.
 In addition, 20 clients and 33 tutors have completed an on-line survey (sent to 143 clients and 198 tutors) and we have followed this up with additional short phone interviews with some of those surveyed.
-For an explanation of the different tutor sections in the Good Schools Guide see which tutor agency?

 ‘They are the best employers I’ve had – and I’ve been a teacher and tutor for a very long time,’ said a tutor.
 ‘So helpful, respectful and efficient, while never losing sight of their main goal – to help the children,’ voiced another.
 Parents describe them as ‘very helpful and accommodating,’ ‘very knowledgeable and understood exactly what I was looking for’ and ‘just the loveliest most helpful people’.